-In years 9, 10 and 11, maths is taught in classes that best suit the student's ability and, within the course, there is an increased amount of flexibility of entry.
+In years 9, 10 and 11, maths is taught in classes that best suit each student's ability and, within the course, there is an increased amount of flexibility of tier entry.
 Final decisions on exams for most students will be made by the end of year 10.

-Decisions about exam entry and tier are based on class performance, achievement in progress tests and other evidence that we collect throughout the key stage 4 years.
+Decisions about exam tier entry are based on class performance, achievement in progress tests and other evidence that we collect throughout the key stage 4 years.

 Final assessment consists of two tiers - foundation tier and higher tier.
 Foundation tier papers assess grades 1 to 5 and higher tier papers assess grades 4 to 9.
-There are three x 1 hour 30 minute exams.
-One non-calculator, two calculator allowed.
-Each paper is out of 80 marks.